learn-co-students/module-one-final-project-guidelines-london-web-100719/README.md

 - Username
 - Password

-After filling in the basics you'll be asked to provide you what3words address.
-If you're not familiar with it, it's a service that maps the whole world in 3m x 3m "chunks", each accessible with a unique 3 words string like:
+After filling in the basics you'll be asked to provide your [what3words website](https://what3words.com/logs.broken.youth).
+If you're not familiar with it, it's a service that maps the whole world into 3m x 3m "chunks", each accessible by a unique 3 words string like:
 - **stiff.little.finger**
 - **credit.card.denied**
 - **imaginary.future.partner**